skivvyjs/skivvy-package-mocha/README.md

 ## Overview

-This package allows you to test JavaScript files using Mocha from within the [Skivvy](https://www.npmjs.com/package/skivvy) task runner.
+This package allows you to test JavaScript files using [Mocha](http://mochajs.org/) from within the [Skivvy](https://www.npmjs.com/package/skivvy) task runner.

 ## Included tasks

 ### `mocha`

-Example task
+Test JavaScript files using Mocha

 #### Usage: